anchore/enterprise-docs/content/docs/overview/concepts/policy/whitelists.md

 Policy Id

 **Note:** Whitelists are evaluated only as far as necessary.
 Once a policy rule match has been whitelisted by one whitelist item, it will not be checked again for whitelist matches.
 But, whitelist items may be evaluated out-of-order for performance optimization, so if multiple whitelist items match the same policy rule match any one of them may be the item that is actually matched against a given trigger_id.

+### Next Steps

+Read more about the [Anchore Policy Checks](/docs/overview/concepts/policy/policy_checks) for a complete list of gates and triggers.